corestoreio/caddy-esi/README.md

 - `cache` defines a cache service which stores the retrieved data from a e.g. micro service but only when the ttl (within an ESI tag) has been set.
 Can only occur multiple times.
-- `request_id_source` optional and special directive on how to identify a request to the same page.
+- `page_id_source` optional and special directive on how to identify a request to the same page.
 The following settings can be used to calculate the hash value.
 Available settings: `remoteaddr`, `realip`, `scheme`, `host`, `path`, `rawpath`, `rawquery` and `url`.
 Special feature to access cookies and